mwenge/psychedelia/README.md

 This is the disassembled and [commented source code] for the 1983 Commodore 64 game Psychedelia by Jeff Minter.

-A version of the game you can play in your browser can be found at [https://psychedelia.xyz].
+A version of the game you can [play in your browser can be found here].

 ## Requirements